-The category Type
+The category Type. #

 In this section we set up the theory so that Lean's types and functions between them

-can be viewed as a LargeCategory
+can be viewed as a LargeCategory in our framework.

 Lean can not transparently view a function as a morphism in this category, and needs a hint in

 order to be able to type check.
-We provide the abbreviation asHom f
+We provide the abbreviation asHom f to guide type checking,

-We provide various simplification lemmas for functors and natural transformations valued in Type
+We provide various simplification lemmas for functors and natural transformations valued in Type.

-, and show that it is fully faithful
+We define uliftFunctor, from Type u to Type (max u v), and show that it is fully faithful

 (but not, of course, essentially surjective).

-We prove some basic facts about the category Type
+We prove some basic facts about the category Type:

 - epimorphisms are surjections and monomorphisms are injections,